WingsUpete/dynamic-prm/README.md

 ### Assumption

 This project assumes the following statements:
 1. The robot operates on a 2D rectangle map, and is not expected to leave the map range.
+To simplify, the edge of the map is surrounded by 1-unit point obstacles.
 2. This project utilizes _[PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics)_ and considers the robot as well as the obstacles as rounds (represented as `(x, y, r)`).